odedd/table_sortable/README.md

 #### That's where TableSortable comes in!

-TableSortable will handle all the backend filtering, sorting and paging for you.
+TableSortable will handle all the backend filtering, sorting and pagination for you.

 NOTICE: This gem is in very early stages of development, and is not yet fully documented.
 Any input will be more than welcome.

 ## Installation